4 Tips to Make Your Food Last Longer: Grocery Storage Tips, Best Ways to Freeze & More

 Store smart.

-Invest in containers designed to keep produce fresh, like this set by Rubbermaid.
-It has over 2,400 Amazon reviews, with an average of 4 1/2 stars!
+Invest in containers designed to keep produce fresh, like this set.
+Each container comes with a colander basket, which drains out the water and keeps your food fresher.
 Also, pay attention to your fridge temperature and adjust it as needed: You want it cold enough to preserve your food without causing icicles on your lettuce or running up your electric bill.

 Chew on this:

-Help your pals out, and click "Send to a Friend!”
+Help your pals out, and pass along this helpful info!

 Social